emiliooo/Managment-server-Angular-NodeJS/README.md

 ![img](./images/server-ui.png)

-Marta also made the [Invision](https://www.invisionapp.com/) project for us, so we can freely check out the styles without any guess.
+Marta also made the [Invision](https://www.invisionapp.com/) project for us, so we can freely check out the styles.
 The credentials are:
 ```
 Email: acaisoft@tryzoe.com